Creamy Broccoli Slaw

 Broccoli Slaw Recipe Video

-The creamy dressing takes this broccoli slaw to a new level.
+Our easy creamy dressing takes this broccoli slaw recipe to a new level.
 It coats the raw broccoli and gets stuck in all the nooks and crannies.
-I love it so much.
-Neither of us can stop at just one bite.
+We love it so much that neither of us can stop at just one bite.
 It is seriously good!
-Our broccoli slaw keeps in the fridge for days, making this perfect for keeping in the fridge for an easy side to meals later in the week.

-Think of this broccoli slaw as a mixup between broccoli salad and coleslaw.
-Serve this easy slaw on the side or add it to sandwiches or burgers for some extra crunch.
-Use the packaged shredded broccoli found in most grocery stores or prepare the broccoli yourself.
+Think of this broccoli slaw as a mix-up between broccoli salad and creamy coleslaw.
+Serve this easy slaw on the side, or add it to sandwiches or burgers for extra crunch.

 This recipe is a must-try if you love traditional coleslaw!
 I love swapping in broccoli for cabbage in coleslaw.
 Traditional cabbage coleslaw is delicious, but broccoli is extra crisp, and I love how pretty it looks in the bowl.